wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 1.  `scale_x_discrete()` and `scale_y_discrete()` always show discrete
     NA, regardless of their source

-2. If present, `NA`s are shown in discete legends.
+2. If present, `NA`s are shown in discrete legends.

 3. All discrete scales gain a `na.translate` argument that allows you to control whether `NA`s are translated to something that can be